 Are course syllabi available?

 We have copies of past syllabi.
-However these are not finalized for 2020, and thus they are subject to change.
-Contact email@example.com for more information.
+However these are not finalized prior to the start of summer, and thus they are subject to change.
+Contact firstname.lastname@example.org for more information.

 What is the expected workload outside of class?
 It says 10-15 hours per course, but if I’m taking five courses that would be more than 40 hours outside of class.